Two very special Christmas events at Gt St Mary's Church

 He says “The staff at Great St Mary's are brilliant and as helpful as they can be!
 I think we will break our record this year.”

-This year seven school and youth choirs will take part, singing a variety of Christmas music.
+This year seven school and youth choirs took part in the Carol Concert, singing a variety of Christmas music.

-Each half of the concert will conclude with carols for all the audience to join in.
+Each half of the concert concluded with carols for all the audience to join in.

-Amongst other sponsors Millers Music is providing an electronic keyboard.
+Amongst other sponsors Millers Music provided an electronic keyboard.

-The MC will be Mandy Morton of 105 Radio, and the concert will be recorded to be broadcast on Christmas Day.
+The MC was Mandy Morton of 105 Radio, and the concert was recorded to be broadcast on Christmas Day.
+Click here for her preview of the event.

-Rotarian John Barrett says “ The vitality of the childrens' singing is always uplifting.
+Rotarian John Barrett said “ The vitality of the childrens' singing is always uplifting.
 It is a great way to celebrate Christmas!”